 When her mother became ill, although still serving, Elizabeth was allowed to live with her at Ascot and she was there when her demob. came through in 1947.

 Elizabeth worked very successfully for 15 years for Social Services, winning an award with her colleagues for the Home Sitting Service supporting carers.
 Elizabeth now spends her time editing her numerous diaries with the intention of publication.
-One of these, due to be published later this year is entitled ' A Young WAAF Hitchhikers Guide to England.' tells us of 61 hikes carried out by her in 1945/7.
+These have now been published (September 2017) as a paper-back entitled ' A Young WAAF Hitchhikers Guide to England.' telling us of 61 hikes carried out by her in the years 1945 to 1957.
 Richard's and Elizabeth's books are available.
 Elizabeth's other great interest is in sundials.

 Text © 2015 Don Adams